Please see the How to Apply page for more details and deadlines. See below for details about all of the components of our admissions requirements

 - Volunteer activities (specify any leadership roles)

 Official U.S. transcripts of all schools attended post-secondary education must be sent to SOPHAS.
 Please do not send any materials to the School of Public Health; any unsolicited materials will be destroyed.
+Upload unofficial transcripts to the UC Berkeley application.

 PO BOX 9111